esdc-devcop/ESDC-Development-Setup/README.md

 # ESDC Development Workstation - Setup Guide

 This guide outlines how to set up your ESDC departmental workstation.
-We will help you set up the networking configurations so you can pull from GitLab and GitHub.
+It will help you set up the networking configurations so you can pull from GitLab and GitHub.
-This will also help you install node.js; which you will need to work on many projects on these sites.
+This will also help you install software which you will need to work on many projects in ESDC.

-## Prerequisites

-* Administrative Privliages
-* Account on eith GitLab or GitHub with 2FA enabled and an access token.

 ## Network